nathanjzhao/nathanjzhao.github.io/_posts/2025-10-13-psycholinguistics.markdown

 You'll see letter strings flash on screen - your job is to decide as quickly as possible whether each is a real word or not.
 Those tiny differences in response time reveal the underlying mechanics of word recognition.

 What you just experienced demonstrates the core phenomena we'll explore in this post.
-Individual trials vary, but repeat the task 100 times and clear patterns emerge - systematic differences that reveal how your brain processes language.
+Individual trials vary, but repeat the task 100 times and clear patterns appear - systematic differences that reveal how your brain processes language.

 ## Facilitation and Inhibition in Word Recognition